Azerlag/ZenAir-Privacy-Policy/README.md

 - Memory writes occur when transitioning from the main screen and when minimizing the application (stop event)
 - The Ignore List does not through specified tags (messages) to the console and history data arrays, but these messages still passed to the command handler
 - The Data Matrix scanner recognizes only application-native images.
 Do not attempt to scan real (live) barcode photos or images containing other elements besides the barcode
-  - Text and drawings below and to the right of the barcode’s white border can be anything.
-The main point is not to extend the white area further and to keep the code in the upper left corner
+  - Text and drawings below and to the right of the barcode’s black border can be anything.
+The main point is not to remove the border and to keep the code in the upper left corner
 - The Data Matrix library may struggle with terminals larger than 2-3 kilobytes.

 ## Changelogs
+▷ 1.817 → 1.817a (2024.10.02)
+- Minor improvement of the primary image processing algorithm before of main scanning for Data Matrix code is run.
+Now, instead of pure white, the first column of pixels (of the y coordinate) can be any color except black (reserved as the end of the barcode: blackeness of 15%).
+Despite this, it is still recommended not to deviate from the black-and-white paradigm, this improvement makes it possible to read jpeg modified images, where white and black can be impure (imperfect).
+- Buttons colorization by ARGB command works now
 <details>
 <summary>1.769 → 1.817 (2024.08.19)</summary>